Pipistrel Panthera: Development

 In May 2011, Pipistrel was working on constructing the prototype, powered by the Lycoming engine, with all of the aircraft molds already completed.
 The first flight was planned for autumn of the same year, with the aircraft being tested the following summer with the electric technologies derived from the Green Flight Challenge electric Taurus project.
 It should be initially offered in kit form, and Pipistrel indicated that construction will take place in Italy.

 A test aircraft was presented at AERO Friedrichshafen 2012 in April 2012.
 On March 29, 2013, the Panthera had its first successful engine start, using a 210 hp Lycoming engine, and subsequently began taxi tests in preparation for the "complete flight test programme".
 The Pipistrel Panthera made its 54-minute maiden flight less than one week later on April 4, starting the evaluations of performance, handling and systems in flight.
 Less than one month later, the Panthera flew over the Alps to the Aero fair at the Friedrichshafen Airport.

 In March 2014 it was announced that the intended four-cylinder Lycoming IO-390 powerplant will be replaced by a six-cylinder Lycoming IO-540.
 The change was made due to Lycoming Engines not planning to certify the IO-390 for automotive fuel as an option.
-The IO-540 will provide the same cruise performance and fuel economy, but weighs 41 kg more.
+The IO-540 will provide the same cruise performance and fuel economy, but it weighs 41 kg more.
 However, it will allow the Panthera's gross weight to be increased by 95.25 kg to make up for the extra weight.
 The aircraft will use the existing cowling, which was originally designed to accommodate a six-cylinder engine anyway.

-The EU funded the Hypstair program over three years till 2016: a Panthera mockup received a serial hybrid-electric powertrain, ground testing a 200-kW motor driven by batteries only, by a 100-kW generator-only and by both combined.
+The EU-funded the Hypstair program over three years till 2016: a Panthera mockup received a serial hybrid-electric powertrain, ground testing a 200-kW motor driven by batteries only, by a 100-kW generator-only and by both combined.

 It is followed by Mahepa project from 2017, EU-funded over four years.

 The Panthera drivetrain will be divided in modules: electric motor thrust generator and internal combustion power generator in the nose, human-machine interface and computing, fuel and batteries in the wing.

 Ground testing is planned for 2019 before flight tests in 2020.
 In October 2021, Pipistrel and the Mahepa consortium announced the hybrid-electric version of the Panthera has completed the first phase of its flight test program.